BenjaminShinar/Books-Resources/AWS Skill Builder/Developer Learning Plan/README.md

 there are cases where EC2 launch types are better, such as spot and reserved instances payment modes.

 - ECS - aws native container service, which works with other AWS services.
-- EKS - aws kubernetes clusters, using the open source platform.
+- EKS - aws Kubernetes clusters, using the open source platform.
 - ECR - container image registry to store images

 </details>